anic17/RistMind/README.md

 Uses module [Slang2english](https://github.com/anic17/slang2english) to understand better what user says.

 It can link actions, define terms, do basic math calculations, tell jokes...

+It's coded 100% in batch, to demonstrate the power of that scripting language.